FishPhd/DewritoUpdater/README.md

 * Resolution upped to 1200x800
 * Added Browser support
 * Added animations for verifying files and Errors
-* Launcher now closes when user clicks "Play game"
+* Launcher now closes when user clicks "Play game" (May be removed later)
 * Application is now borderless (no windows taskbar)
 * Custom messageboxes, progress bar, and minimize/close items added
 * Launcher will give option to restart application automatcally after update